endurantgames/cosmiclegends/src/classes/paragon.md

 ### Volume 4 Abilities

-At the start of Volume 4, choose an ability from this list or any previous list.
+At the start of Volume 4, choose an ability from this list or any previous Paragon list.

 :::::: {.ability-list .v4 }::::::::::
 Faster than a Speeding Bullet